rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 )
 ```

 We then tell Typst to pull the level from the sizes using the code `let level = str(it.level)`.
 Next, we define `size` with this code: `let size = sizes.at(level)`.
-We then use the `size` variable we have created in setting the properties of the headings (we’ve also adjusted the color here to be a dark blue):
+Next, we use the `size` variable we have created in setting the properties of the headings (we’ve also adjusted the color here to be a navy blue, \#002D72):

 ``` typ
 set text(